 Reliable, accurate train and asset monitoring and positioning supported by appropriate sensors are a prerequisite to increase the availability and efficiency of rail freight assets and can be achieved by developing an intelligent freight train.
 Freight wagons and locomotives, automatically coupled into intelligent freight trains, will communicate over the next generation of communication system and interact with their surroundings such as infrastructure and asset management sensors and systems.
 The European migration of the Digital Automatic Coupler (DAC) will lay the foundation for an intelligent freight train.
-With the deployment of the DAC type 4, which is covered in the DAC delivery program, handling times are minimized for maximized throughput of yards, supported by automation.
-With the DAC (type 4/5) wagons will communicate which each other and with the locomotives, in order to accelerate the train composition procedure (initialization, brake test) and to improve operational performance e.g. synchronous brake apply-release, automatic coupling un-coupling management from locomotives or remotely from marshalling yards.
+With the deployment of the chosen DAC technology, which is covered in the DAC delivery program, handling times are minimized for maximized throughput of yards, supported by automation.
+With the DAC (type 4/5) wagons will communicate with each other and with the locomotives, in order to accelerate the train composition procedure (initialization, brake test) and to improve operational performance e.g. synchronous brake apply-release, automatic coupling un-coupling management from locomotives or remotely from marshalling yards.
+In general, the DAC and sensors will support automated wagon inspection, On-board monitoring (and prognostics) systems.